Frequently Asked Questions

 If you believe you have found a bug in LIMDEP, please do the following:

-If it is something obvious, please send us the necessary details.
-(Email is best, to support@limdep.com or support@nlogit.com) We’ll resolve the problem with alacrity.
+If it is something obvious, please send us the necessary details by email to support@limdep.com or support@nlogit.com.
+We’ll resolve the problem with alacrity.
 But, it is much more likely that it will be something subtle.
 For example, suppose LIMDEP crashed in the middle of an iteration because it tried to divide by zero.
 This sort of thing usually requires us to execute the program with your data and your commands.
 Try to produce the error with as small a data set and command set as possible.
 Send us enough material, including your trace file and the data, so that we can reproduce and resolve the problem.
 Please try to avoid sending huge data sets.
-Also, in almost all cases, it is extremely helpful if you can send us the TRACE.LIM file that is associated with your problem run.
+Also, in almost all cases, it is extremely helpful if you can send us the trace.lim file that is associated with your problem run.
 Please include your serial number with your inquiry.

 In this connection, please note a common diagnostic that is, unfortunately, not informative: In Windows based systems, the error ‘Page fault at …’ is a catch all for a mathematical condition from which the program could not recover.
 It gives no indication of what happened.
 In such a case, we will require the documentation described above.
 Unfortunately, page faults also occur for a variety of other reasons.
 Again, the diagnostic itself almost never helps you figure out what has actually gone wrong.